nagasudhirpulla/taming_python/blog/skills/install_package_from_source.md

 * run cd command to make the source code folder as the working directory.
 For example `cd C:\Users\Nagasudhir\Downloads\mypackage`
 * run the command `python setup.py install`

 Please note that the above method works for most of the cases.
-Sometimes the creator of the packge
+Sometimes the creator of the package will give specific instructions in the GitHub page on how to install the package from source.

+In most of the cases, the p

 ### Further Reading